South European Studies

 Southern Europe is a region that finds itself at the cutting edge of key global challenges.
 South European Studies offers the stimulating experience of studying and training in three different European countries in the region and the opportunity to acquire advanced language, research and professional skills.

-- This Erasmus Mundus Joint Master Degree (EMJMD) programme is unique in examining Southern Europe as a distinct region with its own identity and global role.
+• This Joint Master Degree programme is unique in examining Southern Europe as a distinct region with its own identity and global role.
 Themes include democracy and protest, migration, social and economic change, nationalism, European integration and the new trade and security challenges that are reshaping the region.

-- An innovative summer school offering dissertation training will be held annually over 10 days in July in Lisbon, Portugal.
+• An innovative Winter school offering dissertation training will be held annually in the month of January at ICS, University of Lisbon, Portugal.

 Information for international students